 Eligibility Criteria for JEE Advanced

-The students aspiring for IIT JEE Advanced are required to meet certain eligibility criteria established by the conducting authority.
-The candidates who do not fulfil all the eligibility criteria are not eligible to appear for the exam.
-Therefore, the candidates are advised to read the eligibility criteria for JEE Advanced carefully before submitting the application form to avoid any discrepancy in future.
+Students who are planning to appear for IIT JEE Advanced are required to meet certain eligibility criteria established by the exam conducting authority.
+Candidates who do not fulfil all the eligibility criteria are not fit or they do not qualify to appear in the exam.
+Therefore, candidates are advised to read the eligibility criteria for JEE Advanced carefully before submitting their application form to avoid any discrepancy in the future.

-- The candidates are allowed to attempt the exam twice in 2 consecutive years.
+- The candidates are allowed to attempt the exam twice in 2 consecutive years irrespective of whether or not he/she passed the qualifying exam.

-- The applicants must have cleared their class 12th board exams or equivalent exam in 2018.
-The candidates appearing for board exams in 2019 are also eligible to apply.
+- The applicants must have cleared their class 12th board exams or any other equivalent exam in 2019.
+The candidates appearing for board exams in 2020 are also eligible to apply.
+The candidates should also have at least 75% aggregate marks (65% for SC, ST, and PwD) or be in the top 20 percentile in their respective Board examinations.

-- The candidates have to rank among the top 2,24,000 students in JEE Mains.
-The Category-wise distribution of top 2.24 lakh students is explained below.
+- The candidates have to clear and rank among the top 2,50,000 students in JEE Mains.
+The Category-wise distribution of top 2.50 lakh students is explained below.

 |Category||Number of Selected Candidates||Total Candidates|